Taylor Swift wins big at American Music Awards

-LOS ANGELES Country sensation Taylor Swift came up the big winner at the American Music Awards on Sunday, claiming three trophies including the top honour, artist of the year.
+LOS ANGELES Country sensation Taylor Swift came up the big winner at the American Music Awards on Sunday, claiming three trophies including the top honor, artist of the year.

 She tied for most wins with British singer Adele, who also earned three trophies for female pop artist, best album with smash hit "21" and top adult contemporary performer.